Make a date with History

 Media and Promotion

 The client shall neither sell nor distribute anything of value without the prior consent of the museum director.
 The Client agrees to submit any information, including programs and invitations, containing the General Lew Wallace Study & Museum’s image or logo to the museum director for approval prior to printing or airing.
-Media coverage of any event must be approved by the museum director or representative prior to the event and adhere to the following:
+Media coverage of any event must be approved by the museum director or representative prior to the event.
+Coverage must adhere to the following:

 - Client will assign a designated individual to accommodate media.